yumyum0035/100-days-of-js/README.md

-# 100-days-of-js
-100 days of javascript, smoll projects to practise
+# 100 Days of javascript

 I decided to make a small js/ts project a day, but also did some CSS practise in the process as well.
+Note: I decided tup put everything in one HTML page to easily keep track of each project, but I made everything in separate TS/JS/CSS files.

 * day 1: Change Background Color
 * day 2: Hex Change Background Color